-- That transfer is correctly reflected on the backend database.
+- That transfer is correctly reflected in the backend database.

 - The user logs out.

-For each of these actions, test engineers need to scope out the possible scenarios and assign each one a desired outcome in order to flesh out the test case.
-For the log-in step, for instance, you’d need to verify that both that the correct credentials result in a successful log-in and that incorrect credentials lead to the correct error message, that the account is blocked after a certain number of attempts, etc.
+For each of these actions, test engineers need to scope out the possible scenarios and assign each one the desired outcome to flesh out the test case.
+For the log-in step, for instance, you’d need to verify that both that the correct credentials result in a successful log-in and that incorrect credentials lead to the correct error message that the account is blocked after a certain number of attempts, among others.

 For the money transfer, you would make sure that a valid transfer request resulted in the correct amount of money being deducted from the account, and that an invalid request was, again, met with the correct error message.

-Once these are mapped out for every possible use case, you can begin validation with an eye towards ensuring that every user action has the correct reaction within the software.
-In this way, you’re able to uncover the kinds of bugs that arise when your software interacts with the software, hardware, and firmware at play in end user devices—to say nothing of actual user behavior.
+Once these are mapped out for every possible use case, you can begin validation to ensure that every user action has the correct reaction within the software.
+In this way, you’re able to uncover the kinds of bugs that arise when your software interacts with the software, hardware, and firmware at play in end-user devices—to say nothing of actual user behavior.

-For instance, the sheer number of interconnected layers at play (including UX, applications, the various FW specifications of the end user devices, etc.) means that test cases can proliferate quickly—easily reaching levels that would be difficult or impossible to perform by hand in a timely and resource-efficient way.
+For instance, the sheer number of interconnected layers at play (including UX, applications, the various FW specifications of the end-user devices, etc.) means that test cases can quickly reaching levels that would be extremely difficult to perform under manual testing.

 In cases where test volume is too high for manual testers, automation typically presents itself as a potential path forward.
-Here, the complexity of these tests might give testers the impression that automation would be difficult to orchestrate or ineffective when deployed.
+Here, these tests’ complexity might give engineers the impression that automation would be challenging to orchestrate or ineffective when deployed.

-But given the right conditions automation can actually be a valuable tool for grappling with that very same complexity.
-The trick is to make sure you’re keeping your focus on the end user and making use of real, out-of-the-box devices that an end user would utilize.
+But given the right conditions, automation can actually be a valuable tool for grappling and speed up time to market.
+The trick is to make sure you’re keeping your focus on the end-user and making use of real, out-of-the-box devices that an end user would utilize.

 Putting Theory into Practice